 unique environment, flora, fauna and the scenic features.

-The irregularly shaped L. Gairdner is about 160 km long and it covers an area of roughly 4,300 sq km.
+The irregularly shaped Lake Gairdner is about 160 km long and it covers an area of roughly 4,300 sq km.
 Actually, it is Australia's fourth largest salt lake, and it is usually dry.
 There are also several small islands within the lake.
 The salt is over 1 m thick in some parts, mostly in the southern area.

-6 creeks and rivers feed the lake: Garden Well Creek, Gorge Creek, Yeltabinna Creek to name a few.
+6 creeks and rivers feed the basin: Garden Well Creek, Gorge Creek, Yeltabinna Creek to name a few.
 Usually, those creeks are dry as well, they only flow for a short period after rain.